Frank Packer: Family life

 Frank Packer was married to Gretel Joyce Bullmore (1907–1960) on 24 July 1934 at All Saints Anglican Church, Woollahra.
 He had two sons, Clyde and Kerry, with his first wife, Gretel.
 Gretel Packer died in 1960.

 Packer married for the second time in June 1964 to Florence Adeline Vincent (née Porges) in London.
 She died in 2012.

 Death

-On 1 May 1974, Packer died of heart failure, leaving an estate valued at $100 million.
-On his death he passed his empire to Kerry, as he had fallen out with his elder son Clyde Packer in 1972.
-He was interred at the Packer family mausoleum at South Head Cemetery.
+On 1 May 1974, Packer died of heart failure at The Royal Prince Alfred Hospital, Camperdown of "Pneumonia and reticulum cell sarcoma".
+He was cremated at Northern Suburbs Crematorium and his ashes were interred within the Packer family mausoleum at South Head Cemetery.

+His estate was valued for probate in 1975 at $2,393,703.11 which, adjusted for inflation, would account to $23,232,745.54 in 2023.
+Notable items declared in his estate, were paintings and sketches from some of Australia's most renowned artists, located at the family home, 'Cairnton' at Bellevue Hill was: